HeinHtutZaw19/simplify/README.md

 6. npm run dev
 7. Access http://localhost:5173

+## Deployment
+We have also deployed our application to Render.
+Click [here](https://simplify-e3px.onrender.com) to access it.

 ## Bug Reporting
 If you think you found a bug, please do not hesitate to let us know.
 Go to [our GitHub Issues](https://github.com/HeinHtutZaw19/simplify/issues) and create a new issue.
 Describe the bug in detail, post a screenshot if available, and write the steps to reproduce the bug.
 We greatly appreciate your feedback and support in improving Simplify.